Gilbert, Count of Gravina

-Later in that year, an uncle of Gilbert's, Stephen du Perche, chancellor and Archbishop of Palermo, who had visited Gravina a year earlier, secretly sent for Gilbert's army to support him at Messina.
+Later in 1167, an uncle of Gilbert's, Stephen du Perche, chancellor and Archbishop of Palermo, who had visited Gravina earlier, secretly sent for Gilbert's army to support him at Messina.
+Gilbert came with one hundred of the best-known knights of Apulia and the Terra di Lavoro; Romuald of Salerno likewise remembered him as arriving with a large force of knights.
 At a council in Messina, Henry of Montescaglioso was accused by Gilbert of conspiring against the chancellor.
 Evidence of a confession was duly provided and the Navarrese count was imprisoned in Reggio Calabria.
-Gilbert, now high in favour, successfully got the count of Molise, an old adversary, arrested as well.
-Gilbert left with his army; but Messina was in an uproar.
+Gilbert did not stand alone in his effort to ruin Richard of Mandra: Bohemond II of Tarsia and Robert of Caserta also testified against the count of Molise.
+Gilbert then left with his army; but Messina was in an uproar.